parkwilliamy/HELIX/README.md

 ### MemAccess
 - The MemAccess module directly interacts with RAM
 - Packs received bytes into message frames, which then correspond to a read or write operation
-- Unpacks data words into bytes to be sent over UART (for read operations)
+- Unpacks RAM data words into bytes to be sent over UART (for read operations)

 ## Memory Interface
 - Memory is in the form of True Dual-Port BRAM